dstroot/blog-next/_posts/2012-11-16-cost-of-reducing-risk.md

 ---
-title: 'Risk Mitigation Costs Too Much'
+title: Risk Mitigation Costs Too Much
+excerpt: >
-excerpt: 'Many large organizations work exceptionally hard minimize "risk".
-Ironically, by working so diligently to reduce risk they are paying for it anyway, and reducing innovation at the same time.'
+  Many large organizations work exceptionally hard minimize "risk".
+Ironically, by working so diligently to reduce risk they are paying for it anyway, and reducing innovation at the same time.
-coverImage: '/assets/blog/img/edison.jpg'
+coverImage: /assets/blog/img/edison.jpg
-date: '2012-11-16T10:25:35-08:00'
+date: "2012-11-16"
+published: "true"
 author:
   name: Dan Stroot
-  picture: '/assets/blog/authors/dan.jpeg'
+  picture: /assets/blog/authors/dan.jpeg
 ogImage:
-  url: '/assets/blog/img/edison.jpg'
+  url: /assets/blog/img/edison.jpg
+seoURL: ""
 ---

 Many large organizations work exceptionally hard minimize "risk".
 Ironically, by working so diligently to reduce risk they are paying for it anyway, and reducing innovation at the same time.